UPPMAX/HPC-python/docs/day2/IDEs_cmd.rst

 - Cosmos: system-installed (no module needed)
     - Start with ``code``

-For the HPC slusters below you need to connect from a local VSCode client (works also for all )
+For the HPC clusters below you need to connect from a local VSCode client (works also for all )

 - Dardel
 - Kebnekaise